|

 death, good memories remain and can be a comfort." -- Booklist

-"[After Anna plants the corn] she
+"[After Anna plants the corn] she waits

 through the long growing season to hear the singing again--like her